TobasFlightControl/tobas_wiki/docs/setup_assistant.md

 6768,0.1199,0.0483
 ```

-You must configure the other three propellers as well,
+Configure the remaining three propellers similarly.
-but since their settings are the same except for rotation direction, you can copy from one to the others.
+Since their settings are identical except for the rotation direction,
+you can copy the settings from one propeller to the others.
-Using the left tabs, copy the settings of each propeller by pressing `Copy from left tab` at the top of each tab.
+Use the `Copy from left tab` button at the top of each tab to duplicate settings.
-Make sure the settings of `propeller1` are reflected in the other propellers
-and set the `Rotating Direction` appropriately for each.
+Ensure the settings from `propeller1` are correctly applied to the others and adjust the `Rotating Direction` for each.
-If you are unsure about the correspondence of link names and positions, use the highlight feature in the `Frames Tree` to verify.
+If you're unsure about which link corresponds to which position on the drone,
+use the highlight feature in the `Frames Tree` for clarification.

 ## Fixed Wing

 ---

+This section is for configuring fixed-wing aircraft settings.
-Configure the fixed-wing settings.
-Since this is a rotary-wing aircraft, we will skip this step.
+Since we're working with a rotary-wing aircraft in this example, we'll skip this step.

 ## Custom Joints

 ---

-Configure any joints other than the propulsion system and fixed-wing surfaces.
-As there are no movable joints other than the propellers in this case, we will skip this step.
+Here, you can configure any movable joints that are not part of the propulsion system or fixed-wing surfaces.
+In our current setup, as there are no movable joints besides the propellers, we will skip this step.

 ## Onboard Sensors (IMU, Barometer, GPS)

 ---

-The 9-axis IMU, barometer, and GPS are integrated into the flight controller.
+The integrated 9-axis IMU, barometer, and GPS are part of the flight controller.
-Generally, the default settings are sufficient, but since the GNSS receiver is located away from the root frame,
+While the default settings are typically sufficient,
-we will adjust the GPS offset for this case.
+we will adjust the GPS offset in this instance to account for the GNSS receiver's location, which is away from the root frame.

 ![gps](resources/setup_assistant/gps.png)